Hudson (later Palmer) baronets of Wanlip Hall (1791)

 The Hudson, later Palmer Baronetcy, of Wanlip Hall in the County of Leicester, was created in the Baronetage of Great Britain on 28 July 1791 for Charles Grave Hudson, a Director of the South Sea Company and High Sheriff of Leicestershire in 1784.

-In 1813 the second Baronet assumed by royal sign-manual the surname of Palmer in lieu of his patronymic on succeeding to the estates of his maternal grandfather, Henry Palmer, of Wanlip.
-The title vests in its ninth holder.
+In 1813 the 2nd Baronet assumed the surname of Palmer only, in lieu of his patronymic, conforming to the will of his maternal grandfather, Henry Palmer of Wanlip.